 At Continental Jewelers we have Certified Gemologist Appraisers of the American Gem Society on staff.
 They have been educated in all forms of gemological knowledge, as well as appraisal theory, to best provide you the information you need to insure your jewelry.
 Our appraisers are retested every year by the American Gem Society.
 Periodic color vision screening is also a requirement to preserve their credentials.

-Whether you need to protect your future or divide your heirlooms, appraisal documentation is key.
-Stop in to see a sample of our appraisal report!
+To help protect the future of your jewelry, appraisal documentation is key.
+Make an appointment to discuss documentation and see a sample of our appraisal report!